 I also completed the Creating Dashboards in Tableau on Datacamp and the Creating Interactive Tableau Dashboards on LinkedIn.
 Although not full dashboards, I did create two Tableau projects from this.
 First, a visualization of the the global languages at four Texas school districts.

-So, I think I’m beginning to get some clarity on what the focus needs to be for the path forward.
+I’m beginning to gain clarity on what my focus needs to be moving forward.